saiintbrisson/marquito/README.md

 This project was conceived during TerraMagna's onboarding program.

-`marquito` is a simple, hand-written, file storage that runs over HTTP written in Rust to store files (we do **not** support HTTPS nor do we plan to do so).
+`marquito` is a simple HTTP server written in Rust that works like a file storage (we do **not** support HTTPS nor do we plan to do so).

 `luizito` is a CLI client tool that sends and consumes files to/from `marquito`.